-At the close of each semester, outstanding scholastic achievement is recognized through the Dean's List.
-Each student on the Dean's List receives a letter of notification and congratulations from the Dean.
-A copy goes into the student's file.
+At the close of each semester, the College of Nursing and Health Sciences recognizes outstanding scholastic achievement through the D'an's List.
+Each student on the D'an's List receives an e-mailed letter of notification and congratulations from the Dean.
 The criteria may be found in the University catalog.